hjkgrp/hfx_rec/tutorials/README.md

   - Filters the datasets to remove any points or structures that do not yield smooth VSSE vs. HFX curves.
 - `IP Tuning Targets.ipynb`:
   - Determines the best single HFX as to match the fundamental gap to the HOMO-LUMO gap.
 Generates data for the tuned approach.
 Also shows the dataset sizes after filtering out structures with insufficient converged calculations.
+- `Visualize HFX Curves.ipynb`:
+  - Visualizes the VSSE vs. HFX curves for each structure.
+- `Target Generation.ipynb`:
+  - Determines the optimal amount of HFX to use with a semilocal functional as to approximate DLPNO-CCSD(T).